rust-lang/rust/README.md

 You'll probably want to specify the write mode.
 Currently, there are modes for diff, replace, overwrite, display, coverage, and checkstyle.

-* `replace` Is the default and overwrites the original files after renaming them.
+* `replace` Is the default and overwrites the original files after creating backups of the files.
-* `overwrite` rustfmt does not backup the source files.
+* `overwrite` Overwrites the original files _without_ creating backups.
-* `display` Will print the formatted file to stdout.
+* `display` Will print the formatted files to stdout.
-* `diff` Will print a diff between the current file and formatted file to stdout.
+* `diff` Will print a diff between the original files and formatted files to stdout.
 * `checkstyle` Will output the lines that need to be corrected as a checkstyle XML file, that can be used by tools like Jenkins.